 While devising strategy and project planning, the risk scenario can also be studied in terms of prior historical knowledge and statistical models of disruptive events or the lack of those.

-Concept behind Models for Risk Management
+The concept behind Models for Risk Management

 Every industry and businesses build up the risk management model according to the unique operating scenario and the vertical under consideration.
 So while there are several models which one can refer to like CalTOX, DREAD and others, but they are developed with particular scenarios and challenges faced by those businesses.
-So it makes sense to study the underlying concepts behind the established models and then internalise according to your business needs.
+So it makes sense to study the underlying concepts behind the established models and then internalize according to your business needs.

 Identify the risks and pain points

 When you are starting building your own model the first step is to identify the risk.
 This step is critical in setting up the correct framework in place and ensuring that the risk management strategy, delivers.
 This step requires sound business and domain knowledge since the assumptions that will be made needs to be well thought out.
-Historical facts and well-defined data points provide solid premise to the assumption.
+Historical facts and well-defined data points provide a solid premise to the assumption.
 Please also consider the inherent risks in your system and the risks which are likely to appear in the later stage of the project.

 Fortify your model with active insights